-Kaplan turbine is from the reaction turbine categories of hydraulic turbine and name after its inventor Viktor Kaplan.
+Kaplan turbine is from the reaction turbine categories of hydraulic turbine.
+Kaplan turbine is name after its inventor Viktor Kaplan.
 It was the first hydraulic turbine which work in low head and high flow rate.
-Kaplan turbine is also known as the propeller turbine because its blades are just like propeller and working phenomena is same but opposite in direction and this make kaplan turbine fit for use in rivers and low head area
+Kaplan turbine is also known as the propeller turbine because its blades are just like propeller and working phenomena is same but opposite in direction and this make Kaplan turbine fit for use in rivers and low head area

 Parts of Kaplan Turbine